FERPA vs COPPA Compliance: A Practical Guide to Student Data Privacy in 2026

 The urgency is real.
 In March 2026, CalPrivacy (the California Privacy Protection Agency) issued a $1.1 million fine against PlayOn Sports — a digital ticketing platform used by about 1,400 California schools — for requiring students to consent to tracking before accessing event tickets, then using that data for targeted advertising.
 This was the first CPPA enforcement action specifically addressing student privacy, and it signals a new era of enforcement at the intersection of children’s privacy, education, and state consumer privacy laws.

-On top of that, the FTC’s updated COPPA Rule takes effect April 22, 2026, with stricter consent requirements, new data retention limits, and expanded definitions of personal information.
-See our COPPA Compliance Guide for a full breakdown of the new rule.
+On top of that, the FTC’s amended COPPA Rule became effective June 23, 2025, and its main compliance date passed April 22, 2026, bringing stricter consent requirements, new data retention limits, and expanded definitions of personal information.
+See our COPPA Compliance Guide for a full breakdown, or work straight through the COPPA Rule amendments compliance checklist if you need the amendment-by-amendment task list.
+(Source: Federal Register, 90 FR 16918; retrieved 2026-07-21.)

 This guide compares FERPA and COPPA, explains where they overlap and diverge, and addresses the third compliance layer: state privacy laws that increasingly apply to educational contexts.